 Change# 3 – To make proportionate deductions on room rent sub-limits more reasonable

 The concept of proportionate deduction is applicable in case of room rent limits.
 If a health insurance plan has sub-limits on room rent, you are expected to choose a hospital room within the specified sub-limit for getting complete coverage under the policy.
-However, if you choose a room whose rent is higher than the prescribed limit, the total cost incurred on inpatient hospitalisation is reduced by the percentage by which the actual room rent exceeds the covered room rent.
+However, if you choose a room whose rent is higher than the prescribed limit, the total cost incurred on inpatient hospitalization is reduced by the percentage by which the actual room rent exceeds the covered room rent.

 IRDAI has specified changes in this regard.
 It has asked insurance companies to define the meaning of ‘associate medical expenses’ clearly in their health insurance plans.
 The expenses, those fall under ‘associate medical expenses’ should be clearly stated in the policy.
-Moreover, IRDAI has asked insurance companies to exclude the following costs from the list of ‘associate medical expenses’ –
+Moreover, IRDAI has asked health insurance companies to exclude the following costs from the list of ‘associate medical expenses’ –

 - Medical devices and implants used in the treatment